vlstill/tedi/aim.md

 # Time Plan

-The plan of my future study and research activities is following:
+The plan of the rest of my PhD study and research activities is following:

-\TODO{TODO}

-Now -- October 2017
+Now -- January 2018

-~
+~   Extension of the relaxed memory support in DIVINE to the NSW memory model.

 January 2018

 ~   Doctoral exam and defense of this thesis proposal.

+February 2018 -- May 2018

+~   Development of heuristically directed search algorithm for verification under relaxed memory models in DIVINE.

+July 2018 -- November 2018

+~   Extension of relaxed memory support to POWER and ARM memory models, including development of transformation-friendly semantics of these memory models.

+December 2018 -- January 2019

+~   Extension of relaxed memory support to the C++/LLVM memory model.

+February 2019 -- July 2019

+~   Investigation and design of techniques for unbounded verification of programs running under relaxed memory models.

+August 2019 -- January 2020

+~   Text of the PhD thesis.

 January 2020